 A good tire sealant is a quick and inexpensive fix, but not all tire sealants are the same.
 It’s important to get the right one for the job and to understand what a sealant can and can’t do.

 At BestReviews, our mission is to help you make the best choices when it comes to purchasing decisions.
-If you’re ready to buy, check out our top recommendations in the matrix above.
+If you’re ready to buy, check out our top recommendations in the product list.
 For all you need to know about tire sealants and how they work, keep reading our shopping guide.

 Tire sealants can be divided into two groups.
 Aerosol cans are used for emergency puncture repair, while liquid products are most often pre-installed and used for prevention.